Self-Assessment Tax Return | File Your Tax

 Your income is everything you have earned through self-employment during the tax year, before expenses.

-If you have other incomes, you will have to enter the one you earn the most from as the main income.
+If you have other incomes, you must enter the one you earn the most from as the main income.

-For instance, if you worked as the freelance web designer and earned £20,000 through selling your services, and earned £8,000 through your side hustle, you have listed your web designer income as the primary income.
+For instance, if you worked as a freelance web designer and earned £20,000 selling your services and £8,000 through your side hustle, you would have listed your web designer income as the primary income.

-Your expenses are anything you have spent money on for your business in the last tax year.
+Your expenses are anything you have spent on your business in the last tax year.

 The UK Property